-Documentation of descriptive information for data included in the AIP and SIP, and which supports the archive, is stored within the Collection Management System (CMS), Object Metadata System (OMS) and the AIP.1515 The repository provides downloadable metadata templates and advice, through the Guidelines for Depositors,3 to ensure that collection and file-level documentation is adequate.
-These original templates are stored, alongside the data, within the AIP and disseminated as part of the DIP.32 These files normalised to stable preservation formats to ensure their preservation.
+6.0.1 Documentation of descriptive information for data included in the AIP and SIP, and which supports the archive, is stored within the CMS, OMS16 and the AIP.
+The repository provides downloadable metadata templates and advice, through the Guidelines for Depositors4, to ensure that both collection and file-level documentation are adequate.

+6.0.2 Original templates, submitted as part of SIP, are stored alongside the data within the AIP and disseminated as part of the DIP.30 These files are normalised to stable preservation and dissemination formats in line with current guidelines.31